bk/dokumentaro/content/layout/minimal/default-child.md

 grand_parent: Layout
 ---

-# A minimal layout page
+# A default layout page

-This is a child page that uses the same minimal layout as its parent page.
+This is a child page that uses the default layout even if its parent uses the minimal layout.